I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pmi/ns-pmi-_pmi_capabilities.md

 </li>
 </ul>
 The <b>Capabilities</b> member contains this structure if the <b>CapabilityType</b> member is set to <b>PmiReportedCapabilities</b>.

-`CapabilityType`

-A <a href="..\pmi\ne-pmi-pmi_capabilities_type.md">PMI_CAPABILITIES_TYPE</a> enumeration value that specifies the data type of the <b>Capabilities</b> member.

-`Size`

-A value, in units of bytes, that specifies the size of the structure.

-`Version`

-A value that specifies the version of this structure.
-For Windows 7, Windows Server 2008 R2, and later versions of Windows, this value must be 1.

 ## Remarks
 The PMI_CAPABILITIES structure is used to query many PMI capabilities that are supported by a power meter.